n2ygk/sdrtrunk-wiki/Aliases_V0.3.0.md

 **Note:** once you have attached an alias list to a channel configuration, you do not have to repeat this step.
-Any changes that you make to the existing aliases in your alias list will be reflected in the decoding channel.
+Any changes that you make to the existing aliases in your alias list will be reflected in the decoding channel, so long as each of the aliases continue to be identified with the same alias list name.
 You can also add new aliases to the alias list and they will be reflected in the results produced by the decoding channel.

 ![Figure 4a: Attach Alias List to Channel Configuration](images/AliasExampleChannelAliasList_V0.3.0.png)